p42ul/ppp/README.md

 # Plexus Performance Project

-The Plexus Performance Project is a many-to-many mapping layer for audiovisual performance.
+The Plexus Performance Project is a many-to-one mapping layer for audiovisual performance.

 This prototype creates a MIDI interface that you can use to receive and manipulate gyroscope data from internet-enabled smartphones.
 For a demo, see this video: https://www.youtube.com/watch?v=avKWGIj2LuE